Skip to content Skip to main navigation Report an accessibility issue

 10. Do you return remains or cremains to my family after you are finished with the research?

 We do not return remains to the family because we continue to utilize the skeletal remains in research indefinitely.
-The skeleton is retained and curated in the UTK Donated Skeletal Collection.
+The donor’s skeleton is retained and curated in the UTK Donated Skeletal Collection.

 11. Do you cremate the body?